Franz Borkenau: Spanish Civil War

 Borkenau described the Spanish civil war as an aborted revolution, writing that in every revolution it was always the most organised faction that gained the ascendency, leading him to conclude:The transformation was cut short in France by the fall of Robespierre, not before having made considerable process.
 It came to full strength in Russia in the years after the end of the civil war.
-In Spain, where the properly revolutionary processes have been so quickly superseded by something entirely different, it has made great strides since the beginning of the civil war ...
+In Spain, where the properly revolutionary processes have been so quickly superseded by something entirely different, it has made great strides since the beginning of the civil war....
 It is not only violence, which is the midwife of every society is heavy with child.
 And if violence is the father of every great upheaval, its mother is illusion.
 The belief which is always reborn in every great and decisive struggle is, that this will be the last fight, that after this struggle all poverty, all suffering, all oppression will be things of the past.
 In a religious form, this was the belief of the millennium.
 In a secular form, it is the belief in a society free of domination.
 Borkenau argued that the Spanish anarchists were too democratic and too disorganised for their own good as he argued the more disciplined and better-organised Spanish Communists had the advantage.
-Borkenau argued that the problem with the Spanish Republican Army were the politics of the Spanish Republic, writing: In the first place it might had aimed at creating a revolutionary army.
+Borkenau argued that the problem with the Spanish Republican Army was the politics of the Spanish Republic, writing: In the first place it might have aimed at creating a revolutionary army.
 This was the policy favored by the Anarchists and the revolutionary Socialists.
 In the second place, there was the option of creating a totalitarian army after the model of the present German, Italian and Russian armies.
 This was the policy of the Communists.
 In the third place, there was the possibility of creating a 'normal' non-political army.
 This was the policy of [Indalecio] Prieto's moderate Socialists and [Manuel] Azaña's Liberal Republicans.

 Borkenau felt that the main strength of the Spanish Republic, its dependence upon economic and military support from the Soviet Union, was also its main weakness.
-Borkenau wrote: As it was, and as it had to be, because the failure of the Spanish Left coincided with the fascist intervention, republican Spain was at the mercy of the force which had brought help ...
+Borkenau wrote: As it was, and as it had to be, because the failure of the Spanish Left coincided with the fascist intervention, republican Spain was at the mercy of the force which had brought help....
 For it was a force with a revolutionary past, not a revolutionary present, which had come to help the Spaniards.
 The Communists put an end to revolutionary social activity, and enforced their view that this ought not to be a revolution, but simply the defense of the legal government.